Arap Bethke: Early life

 Bethke was born on 12 March 1980 in Nairobi, Kenya, as Ricardo Arap Bethke Galdames.
-In the African language "Arap Bethke" means "Bethke's son."
+In the Kalenjin language "Arap Bethke" means "Bethke's son."
 His father, Claus Bethke is German and his mother, Patricia Galdames is Chilean.
 He lived in Nairobi until he was 5 years old.
 His father worked at the United Nations, so this caused them to move from one country to another.
 At a very young age, he arrived in Mexico where he lived all his childhood and adolescence.
 He attended high school at Peterson College. and later studied at the Universidad Iberoamericana, where he graduated with a degree in communication.
 He has two brothers and a sister, who was born in Washington, United States, and a brother who was born in Ecuador named Beto Bethke.
 Bethke speaks four languages: Spanish, English, Italian and French.
 Due to his upbringing, Bethke has called himself a "Mexikenian", due to his Kenyan birth and Mexican nationality.